Mepkaz01/Project1.github.io/README.md

 How did you plan your project?

 After looking at the game choices, I was between doing flash cards or trivia.
 I used to like playing memory game when I was little with physical cards so in memory of that, my choice was made.
 The first thing I did was to create my files, html, css and js and linked them.
 After that, I began working on my HTML.
 Used divs for score table and game table in the body.
 Created multiple divs for each card placeholder, however later I learned I didn't have to do that so I got rid of them to simplify my HTML file.
 I started working on my CSS after my HTML was set up.
 Chose my font in google fonts and searched for different ways to make the color of my background and came accross the linear gradient which fades the color and you can choose different positions that the color starts fading.
 Got my CSS to look decent and then started working with JavaScript (JS).
 JS was where I needed the most help with.
 I started by creating variables for my different divs and started googling for different ways to set up a gameboard for a memory game.
 Watched a video in youtube on how to create a card deck and tried that first.
-After seeing so many references from MDN, stackoverflow and W3 schools, I applied them to muy JS however I came to a block where I just couldn't get anything working.
+After seeing so many references from MDN, stackoverflow and W3 schools, I applied them to my JS however I came to a block where I just couldn't get anything working.
 On the second day (Tuesday), I decided to get rid of the card deck and go with pictures afraid I was going to run of time.
 Added my pictures to the card array in my JS and came accross two useful sites that I liked how their memory game was set up so I applied the code to what I had and it finally worked on the third day (Wednesday).
 Wednesday I had my gameboard up and running.
 I started working on my scorebox for the strikes, wins and timer.
 Got the Strikes working however it was also counting the matches so it wasn't working properly.
 On Thursday, moved to work on the Wins however I coudn't get it work properly at the beggining so I seeked help from Casey.
 Casey showed me how to get it done.
-Began working on the timer but didn't finish.
+Began working on the timer but haven't finished.

 What did you learn?